How to Access

 A scaled-down version of Social Explorer is freely available to the general public.
 You may access it by going to the maps or reports section on the site.
 There you will find hundreds of maps and reports from the 2000 Census, as well as a limited set of additional data.

-3. Accessing the site
+3. Accessing the Premium Site

 After your subscription setup is complete, there are a variety of ways to access the site.

 Automatic authentication is the most common means of accessing the contents of Social Explorer.
 Most institutions will set up their access via IP-authentication or URL referrer.
 If you come to the site through a subscribing institution, you will automatically be logged in when you access the site - you don’t have to do anything.

 If you believe your institution subscribes, but you are not automatically logged in when you go to the site, please consult your librarian or library administrator.
 If you are trying to access Social Explorer from off-site, you may need to use your institution’s procedures for accessing resources remotely.

 Librarians, you can find out about setting up your institution via Subscriber Services.